octodemo/universe-wip/exercise.md

     </details>

-### Exercise 2 - generic secret detection using AI
+### Exercise 2 - generic secret detection using AI - 5 mins

 At Universe 2023 we will also be releasing the **generic secret detection using AI** feature.
 Enabling this feature will use an AI model to detect additional secrets beyond the secrets detected with regular expression.